ntban15/test-blog/content/blog/data-duplication/index.md

 ![Declarative data](./figure-11.png)

 Sure, it is a long way to go from taking care of everything to saying [fuck it all](https://www.youtube.com/watch?v=yJ-jvEd0pDw).
-But for the sanity of my colleagues and me in the chaos of rapidly changing, revamping, remolding, metamorphosing (yes I got that word from a thesaurus) applications, I'd say _why not?™️_
+But for the sanity of my colleagues and me in the chaos of rapidly changing, revamping, remolding, metamorphosing (yes I got that word from a thesaurus) applications, I'd say _why not?™_

 _You may or may not see it coming, but the title is inspired by this meme.
 I think it captures the vibe of this post rather nicely._